SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Discussion

-\textbf{Boundary conditions.} For all the variants of SPINN presented in this work, the loss is defined as a weighted sum of the interior and boundary losses.
+For all the variants of SPINN presented in this work, the loss is defined as a weighted sum of the interior and boundary losses.
 The boundary loss, in particular, is enforced as a penalty term that is proportional to the square of the predicted and imposed boundary values.
 The constant of proportionality, however, is arbitrarily chosen and varies for each problem.
 This is a well known limitation of penalty based techniques to enforce constraints.
 While Dirichlet boundary conditions are relatively easy to enforce, capturing Neumann boundary conditions require careful choice of the fixed and free nodes.
 For instance, a fixed node at a Neumann boundary when using Gaussian kernels will lead to an infinite indeterminacy of the corresponding coefficient since the slope of the Gaussian kernel is zero at its center.
 This translates to convergence issues with the loss minimization algorithm.
 As a simple solution, we use fixed nodes only on the Dirichlet boundaries.
 We observe that the nodes at times move outside the domain to enforce the boundary condition properly.
 However, we point out that there are other means to enforce boundary conditions like having a fixed layer of nodes along the boundary, as is done in some particle based methods like Smoothed Particle Hydrodynamics (SPH)~\cite{ye2019sph}.
+Alternatively, one could \emph{build in} the boundary conditions directly into the solution, as is done in works such as \cite{BN2018}.